 When buffing no longer restores the shine, you may need to rewax.
 Apply a cleaner and paste, or liquid wax made specifically for wood flooring.
 After application, let the floor dry, then buff to a shine.
 Paste wax takes a bit more effort to apply, but it provides more protection for your floor.
 Liquid wax makes the job easier, but leaves a thinner coat.
 Thankfully, you should only have to do this twice a year.

 To prevent scratches, put felt pads under chair and table legs, and use doormats on the outside of your entrances and just inside your doors to help catch dirt and sand before it can get tracked in.
-If you’ve got pets, make sure their nails are clipped short so they won’t scratch the floor.
+If you’ve got pets, make sure their nails are clipped short so they won’t scratch as you try to maintain hardwood floors.

 9. Resist Humidity